 For example, I’m already seeing people say that the faster mechanical shutter on the Canon 1DX III causes inferior AF tracking.
 So maybe Nikon realized this and intentionally did not use a faster mechanical shutter in favor of better performance.
 I don’t know, that seems logical.
 Are sports shooters really shooting 20fps all the time?
 What’s good enough?
 I know I almost never shoot more than 5fps when doing anything with my kids or on the streets.

-So this all gets me thinking, Nikon must be doing really really really well, considering the circumstances and that the camera industry has collapsed in sales over the last few years.
+So this all gets me thinking, Nikon must be doing really well, considering the circumstances and that the camera industry has collapsed in sales over the last few years.

 This is not a Nikon is the best article or anything.
 I still think all the cameras are unique and special enough so that there is no one best camera for any photographer, but I think it’s interesting and wanted to share what I see on my site with the community.